mpaperno/AQ-OTx-Lua/README.md

 2. *DrawLib* - This is a collection of useful functions for drawing on the LCD (eg. circle or arrow), and also provides some conversion and formatting functions.

-3. *TFlds2xx* - This is a "compatibility layer" script to provide compatibility with OpenTx version 2.0 and 2.1.  v2.1 changed how all the telemetry fields are named, so this method was used instead of needing two completely separate code bases for the different OTx versions.
+3. *TFlds2xx* - This are "compatibility layer" scripts to provide compatibility with OpenTx version 2.0 and 2.1.  v2.1 changed how all the telemetry fields are named, so this method was used instead of needing two completely separate code bases for the different OTx versions.
 The exact file you want to use depends on the OTx version --
 `TFlds20x` for OpenTx 2.0.x and `TFlds21x` for OpenTx 2.1.x (and above, assuming the system doesn't change again).
+Use only one of these files, not both!

 To use *MIXES* scripts, first copy the **`.luac`** versions from the *SCRIPTS/MIXES* folder of this repo to the corresponding folder on your Taranis/Horus SD card.
 **Rename** them with a `.lua` extension (see [Plain-text vs. pre-compiled](#plain-text-vs-pre-compiled-versions) section).